koliaza/academic-kickstart/content/en/teaching/teaching/index.md

 I participated in the creation of the [Mathmosphere](https://animath.fun-campus.fr/) education platform and created the first MOOC on it, on the subject of graph theory.

+I gave an online course titled "Introduction to crip theory" to 3rd-year students on the Sciences-Po Network.
+I recorded 9 2-hour video sessions which I can make privately available upon request (just send me an email).